voelzmo/codex/aws.md

  - $.properties.aws.default_security_groups: What Security Groups?
  - $.properties.aws.region: What AWS region are you going to use?
  - $.properties.aws.secret_access_key: Please supply an AWS Secret Key
- - $.properties.shield.agent.authorized_keys: Specify the SSH public key from this environment's SHIELD daemon
+ - $.properties.shield.agent.daemon_public_key: Specify the SSH public key from this environment's SHIELD daemon
  - $.resource_pools.bosh.cloud_properties.availability_zone: What
 Availability Zone will BOSH be in?